Two Major Economic Downturns in the last 10 Years; The Consequences

 With two significant economic downturns in the past decade, all generations have taken a beating on their financial investments.
 In other words, we continue to see weak returns on our investments.
 Each generation needs to find a more reliable investment vehicle.

-In an article written by Ryan Barnes, titled “Top 10 Investments for Baby Boomers.”
+In an article by Ryan Barnes titled “Top 10 Investments for Baby Boomers.”

 http://www.investopedia.com/articles/retirement/08/investments-for-baby-boomers.asp Ryan opens his report, stating, ” The official first baby boomer started collecting Social Security payments in late 2007, beginning a long and powerful wave of boomers reaching retirement age.
 (Boomers are the generation born between 1945 and 1964)

-Even though the United States has the largest number of Baby Boomers globally, this is not just an American phenomenon.
-In an article titled, ” 10 Rapidly Aging Countries, ” Emily Brandon writes,” nine other nations have a higher proportion of senior citizens than the U.S., one of which is Canada.
+Even though the United States has the most significant number of Baby Boomers globally, this is not just an American phenomenon.
+In an article titled ” 10 Rapidly Aging Countries, ” Emily Brandon writes,” nine other nations have a higher proportion of senior citizens than the U.S., one of which is Canada.

 Did you notice this first flight of Boomers turning 65 in 2007 happened at the same time as a significant economic downtown turn in the USA and the world?